 This journey is perfect for those who want to experience the best of Europe.
 Explore quaint Germanic towns, appreciate the splendour of the quiet Italian Lakes and marvel at the most impressive cities on the Continent.

-One of our Travel Director’s favourite itineraries, this trip is full of charm and splendour.
+One of our Travel Director's favourite itineraries, this journey is full of charm and splendour.
 With two nights spent in most cities, take the time to get to know each destination and uncover its secrets, whether it is mouth-watering Sachertorte over coffee in Vienna or delicious homemade pasta in Orvieto.
+Along the way you'll be welcomed by passionate locals who love showing you the best Europe has to offer.

 Belgium’s rich history has left impressive churches, town halls, castles and art dating back to the early Middle Ages.
 The towns of Antwerp and Bruges feature much of this medieval architecture.
 In Brussels, take a walk around the Grand Place, Europe’s finest market square, rimmed with magnificent gold-gilded buildings.
 It’s at the core of the historic district brimming with cafés, restaurants, and museums.
 Don’t miss the cheeky Mannekin Pis – this statuette of a little boy creating his own water feature has become the emblem of the city’s rebellious spirit.